Shopify/flash-list/docs/known-issues/README.md

 ### 9) `viewability` related callbacks are missing

 We are planning to add a version of this but we can't guarantee if it will be exactly same a `FlatList`.

+### 10) List header and item separator issues

+Both of these don't work well with `numColumns >=2`.
+It's just a bug that we have not fixed.
+You can try this but if there are issues just remove your header and item separators.
+Without `numColumns` these will work fine.